Council Tax bill

 Bury Council general element

-Our general element precept is noted as ‘Bury Council’ on your Council Tax bill.
-The general element of the Council Tax is used to pay for services we provide, including:
+The general element of the Council Tax is noted as ‘Bury Council’ on your bill.
+It is used to pay for services we provide, including:

 - Schools